callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It seems they may have had two rooms rather than one, although I don't know if that was from when they first moved in or some time afterwards.

 Their second child was a boy named Hyman who was born on 13th June 1883 (8th Sivan 5643).
 He became a Cabinet Maker.
 Next came Louis on 28th january 1886 (22nd Sh'vat 5646) who began working as a Porter and later became a Fruit Merchant.
-I believe he had a shop in Forest Gate and my Mum use to visit them quite regularly.
 Their fourth child, and last son was Alexander, and he was born on 6th December 1887 (20th Kislev 5648).
 He was a Commercial Traveller who was killed in France during World War I, and is commemorated at the [Arras Memorial](https://www.cwgc.org/visit-us/find-cemeteries-memorials/cemetery-details/82700/arras-memorial/).

 I've been looking into the possibility that Louis and Alexander may have ended up in prison for stealing along with a man called Henry Solomons.
-If this checks out then it could be another branch of the family as well.
+If this checks out then Henry could be a cousin of the family.

 Their second daughter, Kitty, was born on 24th December 1889 (1st Tevet 5650).
 I have nothing which tells me what occupation Kitty took up.
 She moved to Canada to live near Esther and was married there in 1926.
 My Mum knew Kitty and told me she disturbed some burglars and was murdered in 1945.
 The truth is there were no burglars, but she was murdered almost exactly 17 years to the day after her sister Esther.
 It was in the same street and under similar circumstances.